ai2ys/Rock-Paper-Scissors_Image-Classification/README.md

 For deploying the model (pods) and the gateway (services) to a `Kubernetes` cluster we are going to use the tool `kind` (Kubernetes in Docker) to create a `Kubernetes` cluster locally.

+This step assumes that the `Docker` images have already been built locally or pulled from Docker Hub, see section [Model Serving - Docker Compose](#model-serving---docker-compose).

 #### Installing `kubectl` and `kind` on Linux

 Installing `kubectl` and `kind` on Linux (AMD64 / x86_64).